Loading

 Why is my ABS light on in my Ford Explorer?

-- Electrical Issues: Problems with the wiring or connections in the ABS system can also lead to the ABS light being illuminated.
+• Wiring Issues: Problems with the wiring or electrical connections in the ABS system can also cause the light to illuminate.

 Why did my ABS and traction control light come on while driving?